carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 #### API Gateway

-Prior to this project, I had no experience working with APIs, so the tutorials listed below were extremely helpful in introducing the core concepts.
-I gained hands-on practice with different HTTP methods and responses, as well as path parameters, query strings, headers, and CORS.
+Prior to this project, I had no experience working with APIs, so the tutorials listed below were incredibly helpful for introducing the core concepts.
+Through hands-on practice, I became familiar with different HTTP methods and response types, as well as how to work with path parameters, query strings, headers, and CORS.

 One aspect that took a bit longer to fully understand was how the event JSON sent to Lambda is configured through the mapping template during the integration request stage.
 This is important for getting information related to counting visitors into Lambda.

-Additionally, the API becomes accessible from the internet only after it has been staged.
-Invoke the API using the stage's URL combined with the resource path, along with any path parameters or query strings.
+Additionally, an API deployed through API Gateway isn’t accessible from the internet until it’s been staged.
+Requests must be sent to the stage-specific URL, which includes the base invoke URL, the stage name, the resource path, and any relevant path parameters or query strings.

 - [Create an API with Lambda]
 - [Create a more complicated API with Lambda]